KayLotura2/IMPORTJSONAPI/README.md

 To add this custom function to your spreadsheet, follow this procedure:

 1. Open the spreadsheet in your browser.
-2. Select the `Tools > Script editor` menu option.
+2. Select the `Extensions > Apps Script` menu option.
 This will open a script editor window.
 You will need to copy and paste the function code into a blank script file.
 4. Copy the entire contents of the IMPORTJSONAPI.gs file.
 The raw file can found [here](https://raw.githubusercontent.com/qeet/IMPORTJSONAPI/master/IMPORTJSONAPI.gs).
 5. Paste this into the blank Code.gs script file or another blank script file that you have created.
 6. Now save the script by clicking the `Save project` button.